Is It Time To Cut Out Dietary Sugar?

 Consuming a large amount of sugar can negatively impact your health in many ways.* Sugar is addictive due to the hormonal response that takes place in the body.
 It causes the brain to release the feel-good hormone, dopamine, which is the primary reason you crave sugar during the afternoon lull.

-Sugar can lead to a state of chronic inflammation in the body which has several negative health consequences.
-Inflammation can cause joint pain, skin irritations, weight gain, and fatigue.
+Sugar can lead to a state of chronic inflammation in the body which may have several negative health consequences.
+Inflammation might cause joint pain, skin irritations, weight gain, and fatigue.*

-Added sugar increases the amount of fat found in the blood, triglycerides, which can increase your risk for heart disease.
-Sugar in any form can cause tooth decay because it encourages the growth of bacteria in the mouth.
+Added sugar may increase the amount of fat found in the blood, triglycerides, which might increase your risk for heart disease.* Sugar in any form can cause tooth decay because it encourages the growth of bacteria in the mouth.

 Yogurt is a healthy food that tends to have a high amount of sugar, in added and natural forms.
 Adding toppings to yogurt can also increase its sugar content.
 Sodas have a significant amount of sugar, especially non-diet versions.

 Sugar feeds the bacteria and fungi present in the intestines which can lead to an overgrowth of bad bacteria and yeast, also known as Candida albicans.
-This overgrowth can lead to poor gut health and is linked to brain fog, fatigue, digestive issues, and even food sensitivities.
+This overgrowth can lead to poor gut health and may be linked to brain fog, fatigue, digestive issues, and even food sensitivities.*

 The less sugar you eat in the morning, the more balanced you will be all day.
 So try to make good breakfast choices!